 Inspired by her childhood in Florida, Yesenia Justiniano creates a pie that draws on that coastal upbringing.
-The Pastry Chef at Watchman's Seafood & Spirits puts an inspiring twist on a classic summertime dessert with her Key Lime Pie.
+The pastry chef puts an inspiring twist on a classic summertime dessert with her Key Lime Pie.

 - 35 fl oz sweetened condensed milk